User Guide: Journey Explorer

 Above the campaign filter is a search box.
 If you type in this box, the other filters and tabs disappear.
 We will list journeys that match the search query.
 We include many aspects of a journey when searching in this way.
 For example, you could type the name of the state that the visitor comes from.
 Or you could type all or part of the title of a page that the person visited.
 (You can also paste in the URL of a page of interest.)
 Or you could type the name of a feature that you are interested in.

 The results will change as you type your search query.
 To return to the original explorer layout, just clear the search box.

 If you think of all of the visitors to your website as a forest, then each visitor is like a tree.
 We think it is very valuable to look at the detailed journey of one visitor at a time.
 However, in a forest, there are a lot of trees, and some are a lot more interesting to look at than others.
 In the same way, if you have to look at all visitors one at a time, you probably won't be rewarded.

 To address this, we tag each journey (and, in fact, each pageview within a journey) with a list of "features".
 In the tree analogy, think of these features as general characteristics of the tree like, "tall", "bushy", "large-diameter", "hardwood", "leafy", etc. Now you can say that you'd like to see examples of tall hardwood trees and not be distracted by all of the others.

-For journeys, we define characteristics that may be of interest to distinguish them.
-We may add others in future.
+For journeys, we define characteristics that may be interesting to distinguish.
+We may add others in the future.
 Here is a list of the current features:

 Engaged: This applies to pageviews and implies that the visitor engaged, at least briefly, with the page -- such as scrolling or clicking.